rexyim/notes/hping3.md

     --apd-send Send the packet described with APD (see docs/APD.txt)

 > So why hping3 is so useful ?
 > so imagine a scenario where the device you are trying to enumerate is not responsive to icmp.
-> With hping3 we can sendspl packets to specific or all ports to enumerate the device.
+With hping3 we can send spl packets to specific or all ports to enumerate the device.
 >
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTU4MjIxMTBdfQ==
+eyJoaXN0b3J5IjpbLTMyMzU2OTk2OCwtMTc5NTgyMjExMF19
 -->